The Archaeology of Ireland

 Day 10 Ferry to Inis Mór, Dun Ducathair, un Eoghanacht, Dun Aengus

 Travel by ferry to Inis Mór, the largest of the three Aran Islands.
-Fascinating not only because Gaelic is still widely spoken here, but also because it boasts some of the best examples of Iron Age ring forts that can be found.
+This island is fascinating not only because Gaelic is still widely spoken here, but also because it boasts some of the best examples of Iron Age ring forts that can be found.

 Explore Dun Ducathair and the circular fortress of Dun Eoghanacht before seeing the massive fort of Dun Aengus.
 Perched precariously on the edge of a 200-foot cliff, this fortification is protected by two defensive walls, a third outer wall enclosing eleven acres, and is further surrounded by chevaux-de-frise: a barrier of sharp, stone stakes set upright in the ground to deter attack by enemies and still standing just as they were originally placed over three millennia ago.